 - Sending cards or emails to customers telling them about a new company could be considered indirect.
 Since customer lists are the property of the employer, this indirect solicitation breaks the agreement on several counts.

 - Advertising a new position in a special trade publication or the business section of a local paper that employees read could be an indirect solicitation.

 Advertising a new position or new company to the general public gets really fuzzy.
 Is that indirect solicitation?
 Doesn't everyone have the right to advertise?
 And what about social media?
-Can you announce your new position on Facebook or LinkedIn without incurring a lawsuit?
+Can you announce your new position on Facebook or LinkedIn without starting a lawsuit?